MikyStar/MOOC_Udemy_ReactNative/README.md

 ## Notes

 - I'm using a OnePlus 6 for this tutorial which is an Android smartphone with a Notch ; While not applying CSS to my component, the natural behaviour is that the text of the component for instance is at the top of the screen. `The Notch is covering up some part of the text !`

+# Global tips

+- Whenever you have someting that will basically change the UI, think about the state, because whenever the state of a component changes, the render method associated will be called